fabric/fabric/sites/www/faq.rst

 My remote system doesn't have ``bash`` installed by default, do I need to install ``bash``?
 ===========================================================================================

 ..
-FIXME: change reference to env.shell
+TODO: change reference to env.shell

 While Fabric is written with ``bash`` in mind, it's not an absolute requirement.
 Simply change :ref:`env.shell <shell>` to call your desired shell, and